Manual Muscle Testing: Test the Strength

 7. Help and Evaluate the effectiveness of treatment to the therapist.

-Manual Muscle Testing Scale
+Manual Muscle Testing Grading System

-OXFORD SCALE/ MEDICAL RESEARCH COUNCIL MANUAL MUSCLE TESTING SCALE(MRC- MMTS)
+OXFORD SCALE/ MEDICAL RESEARCH COUNCIL MANUAL MUSCLE TESTING SCALE (MRC- MMTS)

-6-point ordinal scale:
+6-point ordinal scale

 • 0: No palpable movement